Airbnb Taxes

 Testing and Verification

-Once you've configured the taxes, it's important to test them to make sure that you configured them how you intended.
+Once you've configured the taxes, it's important to test them to make sure they're configured as you intended.

-First check is to go to the Taxes tab on the Airbnb channel in OwnerRez.
-This dashboard will show all of your connected properties and taxes and which mode they are in.
+The first step is to go to the Taxes tab in the Airbnb channel in OwnerRez.
+This dashboard will show all of your connected properties and taxes, along with the mode they are in.

-The Airbnb Mode column shows whether you can set custom taxes on Airbnb or the listing is ineligible for custom taxes.
-Then, each tax has its own column that shows if the tax is configured to be passed through to you, included in rate, or isn't applicable to that listing.
+The Airbnb Mode column indicates whether you can set custom taxes on Airbnb or whether the listing is ineligible for them.
+Then, each tax has its own column that shows whether it's configured to be passed through to you, included in the rate, or not applicable to that listing.

-If everything looks good on the tax configuration, then to your Airbnb listing as a guest and get a quote.
-Make sure that looks good as well -- all the taxes that should be included are included and there are no extra or duplicate taxes.
+If everything looks good on the tax configuration, then visit your Airbnb listing as a guest and get a quote.
+Make sure that it looks good as well -- all the taxes that should be included are included, and there are no extra or duplicate taxes.

 Reporting

-For taxes that are completely handled by Airbnb, meaning that you, the host, never see or touch taxes collected by Airbnb and Airbnb remits your collected taxes directly to your local tax authorities, no tax information will appear in either individual bookings or OwnerRez Tax Reports.
+For taxes that are completely handled by Airbnb, meaning that you, the host, never see or touch taxes collected by Airbnb and Airbnb remits your collected taxes directly to your local tax authorities, tax information appears in either the individual Booking > Charges tab > Guest Channel Fees or OwnerRez Tax Reports.

 However, some jurisdictions will still expect property owners to file a report of the taxes that Airbnb submitted on their behalf.
 OwnerRez does not have a very good way of reporting this, but tax information does appear on the Listing Site Fees Report.